js1tr3/PyBaMM/degradation_model/README.md

 ## Parameters
 - Details regarding the location of parameters and how to update them are given in [parameters.md](./parameters.md)
 - Running C/3 and C/20 cycles with the new parameter set is given in [run_cycles.ipynb](./run_cycles.ipynb)

+## Examples
+- Run [run_current_profile.ipynb](../degradation_model/run_current_profile.ipynb) shows how to run the model using a current profile from data
+- Run [initialize_model.ipynb](../degradation_model/initialize_model.ipynb) shows how to initialize the model with electrode stoichiometries and capacities.